-This is one of the main issues that distinguish MBB winners vs. try-agains – the winners have a framework that would work on the job, not just in a classroom, and that will help not just get to the answer directly, but get there as fast as possible.
+This is one of the main issues that distinguish MBB winners vs. try-agains.
+The winners have a framework that would work on the job, not just in a classroom.
+That helps not just get to the answer directly, but get there as fast as possible.

 In the last article, we gave you an introduction to case interview frameworks and laid out our 4 frameworks: